pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 * Powertop
 * TLP

-I prefer `tlp` as `powertop`often causes trouble with USB devices going into sleep mode.
+I prefer `tlp` as `powertop` often causes trouble with USB devices going into sleep mode.
 Also, applying the changes on boot is easier with `tlp`.

-`pac install tlp`

-Then follow the instructions on [TLP - ArchWiki](https://wiki.archlinux.org/index.php/TLP) to configure it correctly.
+Do `pac install tlp` and then follow the instructions on [TLP - ArchWiki](https://wiki.archlinux.org/index.php/TLP) to configure it correctly.

-`powertop`though is useful to check the applied settings.
+`powertop` though is useful to check the applied settings.
 Do `sudo powertop` and go to the "tunables" section and check if most settings are "GOOD" (most are "BAD" before applying `tlp`).

 # 8. Additional stuff